db101010/sharpstone-blog/content/posts/welcome-to-sharpstone.md

 - **Artificial Intelligence**: How AI is reshaping IT, leadership, and finance, and what it means for the future.
 - **Leadership**: Lessons from managing teams, successful (and failed) IT projects, and how to increase business agility.
 - **ServiceNow and Salesforce**: Navigating these platforms and reflections on successful use and key functionality.
-- **Finance and Accounting**: Practical insights focused on business strategy and any organizations best asset - their people.
+- **Finance and Accounting**: Practical insights focused on business strategy and any organization's best asset - their people.
 - **Other Tech and Business Trends**: Occasional deep dives into cybersecurity, infrastructure, and market forces shaping the corporate landscape.

  Whether you’re an IT pro, a manager, a finance enthusiast, or just intrigued by our rapidly evolving AI driven world, there’s something here for you.